jsoysouvanh/Refureku/README.md

 		- cmake --build . --target RefurekuGenerator Refureku --config Release --parallel 4
 	- If you're compiling your project in debug mode, you will also need the debug version of Refureku:
 		- cmake --build . --target Refureku --config Debug --parallel 4
-	- You will find the generator in Build/Refureku/Generator/Bin/x64/Release and the Library in
+	- You will find the generator binaries in Build/Refureku/Generator/Bin/x64/Release/ and the library in Build/Refureku/Library/Lib/x64/[Debug|Release]/

-4. Link against Refureku.lib, and don't forget to add the Refureku headers directory to your project include directories (Refureku/Library/Include)
+4. Link against Refureku.lib, and don't forget to add the Refureku headers directory to your project include directories (Refureku/Library/Include).
+Make sure to link against the Debug version of the library if you compile your project in Debug to prevent [this issue](#issue-1).
 	-  With CMake, it would look like this:
 	```cmake
 	# Add Refureku Include directory